web-illinois/toolkit-builder-3/site/pages/philosophy.md

 ## Where do your designs come from?

 [WIGG has a design team](https://webtheme.illinois.edu/about/design/) that creates designs for us.
 These designs are collaborative and are not required to be used by any unit.
-However, they are vetted by designers, accessibility experts, and usability experts across campus.
+However, they are vetted by designers, accessibility experts, and user experience designers across campus.

 ## Who uses your components?